mklevin/react-resume/README.md

 ## Customization

 * The app supports light color theming.
-You can set your own color choices by editing the constants at the top of `src/App.scss`
+You can set your own color choices by editing the CSS variables at the top of `src/App.css`

 * In general, if a resume field seems optional, it likely is
     * And if it's not, open a pull request making it optional!